mastodon/documentation/content/en/methods/statuses.md

 Visibility of the posted status.
 Enumerable oneOf public, unlisted, private, direct.
 {{< endapi-method-parameter >}}
 {{< api-method-parameter name="scheduled_at" type="string" required=false >}}
 ISO 8601 Datetime at which to schedule a status.
-Providing this paramter will cause ScheduledStatus to be returned instead of Status.
+Providing this parameter will cause ScheduledStatus to be returned instead of Status.
 Must be at least 5 minutes in the future.
 {{< endapi-method-parameter >}}
 {{< api-method-parameter name="language" type="string" required=false >}}
 ISO 639 language code for this status.